Nutlope/docs/autocomplete/introduction.md

 # Introduction

-Use Fig's autocomplete specs schema to define VSCode like autocomplete for any CLI tool.
-Autocomplete specs serve two purposes:
+Fig has defined its own simple standard for building CLI autocomplete.
+The standard serves two purposes

 **1. Define a CLI tool in a structured tree-like representation.**
   - Mapping a user's Terminal input to this defined tree structure gives us the context on the user's input.
 This lets us accurately generate suggestions.